pbollhorn/bi-group-5-and-9/exam_project/README.md

 - What age and gender do other companies cast as lead actor in their movies?
 (This is relevant for our fictional movie production company because we can advise them of trends in the industry.)

-Please read our notebooks in this order:
+## Please read our notebooks in this order
 - **read_tmdb_data.ipynb:** Here we read `movies.csv` and `persons.csv`
 - **inflation.ipynb:** Here we explain how we adjust for inflation.
 - **preparation.ipynb**: Here we read in `movies.csv` and `persons.csv` and prepare the data by doing some cleaning and adjusting budget and revenue for inflation.
 The prepared data is saved as `movies_prepared.csv` and `persons_prepared.csv`.